About Superficial Keratectomy

 Before your procedure, we will give you prescriptions for an antibiotic, steroid, and lubrication eye drops.
 You'll need to have these filled before your procedure takes place so that you can begin using them immediately afterward.

 After your procedure is completed, you will be given very important aftercare instructions, including when and how to use the drops and tips for how to avoid touching your eyes.
-You will be required to come back to Solomon Eye Physicians and Surgeons the day following your procedure so we can monitor your progress, and we may ask you to come back for one or more further follow-ups.
+You will be required to come back to Solomon Eye Physicians & Surgeons the day following your procedure so we can monitor your progress, and we may ask you to come back for one or more further follow-ups.
 When aftercare instructions are followed properly, most patients recover and have clear vision in about two weeks.

 Plan Your Procedure